jonathan-cook235/MisinformationDetection/README.md

 'train.py' is the training script for our model.

 The files 'Week # Model Implementation.ipynb' provide code breakdowns for my supervisory research partner Qiang Zhang (UCL Centre for Artificial Intelligence).

+'mm2dne' contains the codes of the temporal point process-based dynamic graph model that is used for misinformation experiments.